Skip to main content

 What is a Home Equity Investment?

 Home equity investments give you cash today for a portion of the equity you’ve accrued in your home in exchange for a share of the future value of your home.
-Since it’s an investment, not a loan, there are no monthly payments and no interest.
-There is typically an effective period in which the homeowner is given to settle the investment, either through the sale of the home or by other means.
+Since it’s an investment, not a loan, there are no monthly payments and no added debt There is typically an effective period in which the homeowner is given to settle the investment, either through the sale of the home or by other means.

 What is a HELOC?